 Of course, your good judgment is the most valuable guide, but sometimes a list of disqualifiers can help.

-Here’s a list of things that should prevent someone from working with youth at your ministry:
+Here’s a list of offenses that exclude youth ministry volunteers from ministry.
+These should prevent someone from working with youth at your church:

 - Causing mental harm to a child – These are acts that disregard the mental well-being of a child.

 - Kidnapping – According to the Polly Klass Foundation, about 3% of abductions are committed by non-family members.
 The kidnapper is often someone the child knows.

 - Incest – Incest is a sexual act between related individuals.